You can help ensure that your bill is as accurate as possible by submitting your meter reading every month.

 Reduce the number of electrical appliances and lights that are in use at the same time, especially when it’s really cold or hot outside.

 New electric appliances

 New appliances can increase your power use.
 If you get a new appliance or item that uses electricity, try to offset the power needed for that item through electricity conservation in other areas of your home.
-Learn how you can save power and money in our Save Power at Home section.
+Check out our Power Smart Home to learn how you can save power and money.

 Small problems with your appliances can lead to higher power bills.
 Common problems that can lead to higher power use include: